marcincuber/eks/README.md

 * IAM Roles for worker nodes and Karpenter nodes
 * Additional IAM Roles for operators- load-balancer-controller, external-dns, cert-manager, adot-collector
 * SQS queue configuration to be used with Karpeneter while utlising Spot Instances.
+* CloudWatch log groups used by container insights.

 ## Kubernetes addons and operators